1780 Vermont Republic gubernatorial election

-The 1780 Vermont Republic gubernatorial election took place throughout September, and resulted in the re-election of Thomas Chittenden to a one-year term.
+The 1780 Vermont Republic gubernatorial election took place on September 5, 1780.
+It resulted in the re-election of Thomas Chittenden to a one-year term.

 The Vermont General Assembly met in Bennington on October 12.
 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and members of the governor's council.
 Thomas Chittenden was re-elected governor.
 Benjamin Carpenter was re-elected lieutenant governor, and Ira Allen was re-elected as treasurer.
 The names of candidates and balloting totals were not recorded.